rhysd/conflict-marker.vim/README.md

 - jump within conflict block; beginning, separator and end of the block.
 - resolve conflict with various strategies; themselves, ourselves, none and both strategies.

-This plugin tries to define some mappings.
+This plugin tries to define some mappings if a conflict marker is detected.
 If you don't want to use default mappings, set `g:conflict_marker_enable_mappings` to `0`.

 ## Highlight Conflict Markers